-Charles County Mental Health Services is a program within the Division of Behavioral Health and is part of the Charles County Department of Health.
-The Mental Health Services program provides outpatient mental health treatment services to the residents of Charles County and the surrounding areas.
+Mental Health Services is a program within the Division of Behavioral Health that provides outpatient mental health treatment services to the residents of Charles County and the surrounding areas.

 Medical Director: Ijaz Khan, M.D.